kstenerud/streamux/streamux-specification.md

 ##### Response Bit

 The response bit is used to respond to a request sent by a peer.
 When set to `1`, the ID field refers to the ID of the original request sent by the requesting peer (scope is inverted).

+Note: A response message with no chunk payload (empty response) signals successful completion of the request, with no other data to report.

 ##### Termination Bit